Macatools/macapype/docs/quick_test.rst

 Testing different pipelines and options
 #######################################

     It is possible to run the pipeline with only T1w available with *-dt T1* (instead of *-dt T1 T2* previously).
-Please see
+Please see `Commands <command>`_ for further information on the parameters available for command line